Habits for Habitats

 Reduce waste – get creative with left-overs.
 Most countries and areas have a typical poor-mans dish, these are usually excellent for using up waste: think bubble & squeak, .. & …

 Plant trees!
-Rather than wasting money and resources on pointless presents, why not plant a tree in honour of the event, be it Birthday's, anniversaries or Valentine's Day, we are wasting valuable resources on frivolous gifts that are ultimately thrown away.
+Rather than wasting money and resources on pointless presents, why not plant a tree in honour of the event, be it Birthday’s, anniversaries or Valentine’s Day, we are wasting valuable resources on frivolous gifts that are ultimately thrown away.
 With JUST ONE Tree you can give just £1 to plant a tree with various habitat restoration projects all over the world.
-This year the AWCP joined together with Gibraltar's schools and planted over 2000 trees in Madagascar during a 'Green Day' event on Valentine's Day.

-Change our habits to save Habitats
+It's time to Change our Habits to save Habitats

 AND REMEMBER!
 The planet is our HUMAN HABITAT too!

-Our Habits at the AWCP:
+Our Habits at the AWCP